JuliaLang/julia/doc/src/manual/faq.md

 It returns either an `Int` or a [`Float64`](@ref) depending on the value of its argument.
-Since Julia can't predict the return type of this function at compile-time, any computation that uses it will have to guard against both types possibly occurring, making generation of fast machine code difficult.
+Since Julia can't predict the return type of this function at compile-time, any computation that uses it must be able to cope with both return types, which makes it hard to produce fast machine code.

 ### [Why does Julia give a `DomainError` for certain seemingly-sensible operations?](@id faq-domain-errors)